-Law of the Sea Treaty Threatens Economy & Environment
+Law of the Sea Treaty Threatens Economy and Environment

 "LOST" is Ineffective and Doomed to Fail: NCPA Study